The Ultimate Switzerland Itinerary with Swiss Travel Pass.

 - Goms Bridge, Bellwald ( Entrance fee – FREE )

-- Gstaad – A beautiful Alpine village which is quite popular for winter activities
+- Gstaad – A beautiful Alpine village that is quite popular for winter activities

 - Nearby Cities – Brig, Visp, Spiez, Isletwald, Bern

-Where to Stay: We stayed at Alpine-Inn by Jungfrau Hotel at Wilderswill.
+Where to Stay: We stayed at Alpine-Inn by Jungfrau Hotel at Wilderswil.
 There are beautiful hotels and chalets in and around Interlaken.

 We explored the old town on our first day and Mt.
 Rigi on the second day.